Corned beef and potato pie, these individual shortcrust pastry pies get a generous shake of Worcestershire sauce and taste of my childhood!

 - Colander

-- Weighing scales and or measuring cups and spoons.
+- A combination of weighing scales, measuring cups and spoons.

-- Food processor, you can mix by hand in a mixing bowl too.
+- Food processor, you can mix by hand in a mixing bowl, too.

 - Cling film.